victor-shepardson/blog/posts/cortical-sonification.md

 <!--
-.. title: Bendy: Wavetable Automata in Max
+.. title: Data Sonification Using a Cortical Representation of Sound
-.. slug: bendy
+.. slug: cortical-sonification
 .. date: 2017-01-09 18:26:25 UTC-05:00
 .. tags:
 .. category: